How to Create Files From Excel List

 Running The code to create files

-Now the final result to create files in the destined folder is shown below.
+The final result to create files in the destination folder is shown below.

 Final Result for creating a files list